How to Install Windows 11 on Unsupported PCs: Bypassing System Requirements

 Creating Windows 11 Installation Requirements Bypass Keys

-10. To bypass the RAM requirement, create a ‘BypassRAMCheck’ key and set its value to 1.
+10. Create a ‘BypassRAMCheck’ key and set its value to 1.

-11. Close the Registry Editor and the command prompt when finished.
+11. Close the Registry Editor and the command prompt.

 If you do not have a Windows 11 ISO image or cannot download one, there is a way to install Windows 11 through the Windows Update feature.

-1. Navigate to the GitHub file to skip the TPM check in Windows updates by clicking this link.
+1. Click this link to navigate to the GitHub file for skipping the TPM check in Windows updates.

-2. Click on ‘Download raw file’ to get the script.
+2. Click ‘Download raw file’ to get the script.

 Downloading Script from GitHub